 Discusses key economic indicators and trade statistics, which countries are dominant in the market, and other issues that affect trade.

 Chile continues to pursue market-oriented strategies, expand global commercial ties, and actively participate in international issues and hemispheric free trade.
-Chile is a member of the Pacific Alliance, the Rio Group, an associate member of Mercosur, a full member of APEC, and a founding member of the Comprehensive and Progressive Trans-Pacific Partnership (CP-TPP) and UNASUR.
-Chile became the 31st member of the OECD in 2010, only the second Latin American country to join after Mexico.
+Chile is a member of the Pacific Alliance, the Rio Group, an associate member of Mercosur, a full member of the Asia Pacific Economic Cooperation (APEC), and the Union of South American Nations (UNASUR).
+Chile became the 31st member of the Organization for Economic Cooperation and Development (OECD) in 2010, only the second Latin American country to join after Mexico.